Commercial Energy and Cost Analysis Methodology

 - Energy savings

 Energy savings is determined by comparing two cases, one for the baseline and one for the proposed or comparison case.
 Energy use for each case can be simulated with the DOE EnergyPlus™ software for 16 prototype buildings that cover 80% of the commercial building floor area in the United States for new construction, including both commercial buildings and mid- to high-rise residential buildings.
 These prototype buildings were created by researchers at the Pacific Northwest National Laboratory (PNNL).
 The DOE EnergyPlus software covers almost all aspects of commercial envelopes; heating, ventilation, and air conditioning; water heating; lighting systems; plug and process loads.
-As necessary, this analysis may also include post-processing of EnergyPlus prototype results, temperature bin analysis, engineering analysis of individual affected components, or other accepted approaches appropriate to the particular case.
+As necessary, this analysis may also include post-processing of EnergyPlus prototype results, temperature bin analysis, engineering analysis of individual affected components, or other accepted approaches appropriate to the particular cases.

 The DOE methodology accounts for the benefits of energy-efficient building construction over a multi-year analysis period, balancing initial costs against longer term energy savings.
 DOE evaluates energy codes and code proposals based on life-cycle cost analysis over a multi-year study period, accounting for energy savings, incremental investment for energy efficiency measures, and other economic impacts.
 The value of future savings and costs are discounted to a present value, with improvements deemed cost effective when the net savings (savings minus cost) is positive.
 Because there is a variation in the economic criteria of different commercial building owners, up to three scenarios may be used:

-|Period of Analysis||Measure life, up to 30 years||Measure life up to 30 years||Measure life, up to 40 years|
+|Period of Analysis||Measure life, up to 30 years||Measure life, up to 30 years||Measure life, up to 40 years|

 |Energy Prices||Latest national average prices based on current Energy Information Administration data or local current prices depending on purpose of analysis||$0.1032/kWh